| Foods of

 fishing techniques like crabbing/diving for lobsters or conch, using plant

-poisons to stun fish, using fishing nets, or harpoons to catch sea food.
+poisons to stun fish, using fishing nets, or harpoons to catch sea food. o They often enjoyed land crab, which

 was part of a main dish with manioc and tamali sauce (made from bitter manioc

-o They hunted with bow and arrows and
+juices) o They hunted with bow and arrows and

 dogs to capture agouti, opossum/manicou, and green iguana.
 These animals

-were often boiled in manioc water, roasted, or smoked in a boucan grill.
+were often boiled in manioc water, roasted, or smoked in a boucan grill. o Birds like ducks and other water fowl

-were also eaten
+were also eaten Ask students

 to think about the major differences between hunter-gatherer groups